Fresno Unified welcomes thousands of students back for in-person learning

 FRESNO, California.
-(KGPE) – It was the first day of in-person learning for many Fresno Unified students.
+(KSEE) – It was the first day of in-person learning for many Fresno Unified students.

 The district allowed students to return to campus after Fresno County moved back into the red tier.